pourmalek/CovidVisualizedMethodology/README.md

 CovidVisualized Methodology Document

 Methodology document for CovidVisualized tools: CovidVisualizedGlobal, CovidVisualizedCountry, and covir2

 CovidVisualized: Visualized compilation of international updated models' estimates of COVID-19 pandemic at global and country levels

 Farshad Pourmalek, MD PhD
-Former lecturer, University of British Columbia, Vancouver, Canada pourmalek_farshad@yahoo.com
+Former lecturer, University of British Columbia, Vancouver, Canada pourmalek_farshad at yahoo dot com

-Table of Contents
+Table of Contents:
-Summary	2
-CovidVisualized tools	2
-International and periodically updated COVId-19 pandemic models	2 Study justification and added value	3
-Characteristics of the models	5
-Data management	8
-Primary and secondary variables	8
-Smoothing	11
-Models’ scenarios	13
-Models’ versions	16
-Periodical updates and uptakes	20

 Summary
+CovidVisualized tools
+International and periodically updated COVId-19 pandemic models Study justification and added value
+Characteristics of the models
+Data management
+Primary and secondary variables
+Smoothing
+Models’ scenarios
+Models’ versions
+Periodical updates and uptakes

+### Summary

 This CovidVisualized methodology document explains the conceptual and computational details of the development of CovidVisualized tools.
 Examples of “what the CovidVisualized tools provide in addition to the individual models” are provided in the companion “CovidVisualized methodology document appendix”.

-CovidVisualized tools
+### CovidVisualized tools

 There are three CovidVisualized tools:
 (1) CovidVisualizedGlobal: Combine and visualize international periodically updated estimates of COVID-19 pandemic at the global level and six WHO regions [1]